lewishowles/howles.dev/README.md

 The `howles.dev` site is the homepage for Lewis Howles.

-This site is built as though it were a UI project, using Vue and Tailwind CSS, and tested using Vitest, Cypress.
+This site is built as though it were a UI project, using Vue and Tailwind CSS, and tested using Vitest and Cypress.
 This lets me utilise the site as information, with links to relevant projects, but also to use it to demonstrate my current best practices.

 ## Vue